LPXTT/lipeixia.github.io/_pages/about.md

 Working Experiments
 ------
-* Intern in Sensetime company
+* Intern in the Urban Computing Research and Development Group (UCG) of [Sensetime](https://www.sensetime.com/cn), 2019.06-2019.12